-The CCoE would likely sit high within the engineering group and looks at solving problems for business and IT between 60 days to two years out.
+The CCoE would likely sit high within the engineering group.
+The CCoE’s roles and responsibilities should include solving problems for business and IT between 60 days to two years out.

 For enterprises that are spending 1% to 2% of their IT infrastructure budget in the cloud, it is critical to secure cloud cost control through effective cloud governance.

 Charges should go to those who have control over the spending, so the business can validate cloud-invoiced costs and determine to whom the costs should be internally charged.
 Finance doesn't necessarily have visibility into how much is being spent and by whom.
 Therefore, expectations of cloud cost have to be communicated and forecasted accurately.